chatadventure/chat-adventure/README-roadmap.md

+Adventures must be shared.Join AI Adventures with us

 cyper adventure

 My little sister and I share a ChatGPT account and this is what I see when I log in this morning